NaveTwizer/brute-force-directories/README.md

 # Usage
-## Just run main.py and follow the instructions :)"# brute-force-directories"
+## Just run main.py and follow the instructions :)